Back to Arizona

 Spousal Maintenance; Income; Property

-This bill modifies the conditions for granting spousal maintenance by adding requirements about property and income, changing how the standard of living is considered, limiting court-awarded maintenance to no more than four years, and defining 'reasonable needs'.
+This bill modifies conditions for granting spousal maintenance by adding new requirements and limiting the duration of such orders.

 What This Bill Does

-• Adds a requirement that a spouse seeking maintenance must lack sufficient property or other income sources to provide for their reasonable needs.
+• Adds a requirement that a spouse seeking maintenance must lack sufficient property or income to provide for their reasonable needs, including those of any children.

-• Limits court-awarded spousal maintenance to no more than four years.
+• Limits court-awarded spousal maintenance to no more than four years in total.

 Who It Names or Affects